Christian faith is under attack in America.

 Maybe more white evangelical Christians don’t do so because they don’t really see them as sisters and brothers sharing the same faith.
 Maybe they’re right, but we’d probably disagree on whose faith is more Christ-like.

-Associate Coordinator for Advocacy at the Cooperative Baptist Fellowship.
+Associate Coordinator for Advocacy at the Cooperative Baptist Fellowship and Executive Director at Fellowship Southwest.
 He is a member of the Good Faith Media strategic advisory board.